The Python MQbtT library¶

 diff – The difficulty of the share.

-zeroes – The (approx) number of leading zeroes in the share, computed as floor(log2(diff))).
+zeroes – The (approximate) number of leading binary zeroes in the share.

 Deserialize bytes into a Share object.